rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

     - Then explain them one by one.
 Each section should contain its own figure for that block (credits:shehreen for advice)
 - Techniques for `quick' tier1-publications:
     - Work on something with less data, partially labelled data, semi-supervised learning, constrained-settings.
     - Open vocabulary also works.
 You can always strap an adapter to a big llm.
-And train it.
+And train it with a lora.
     - build your own problem, own benchmark, and own models. play the "dataset and benchmark" game.
     - extend image based models to videos, especially long videos, not many people do videos.
     - robustness: corrupt inputs to models, check their robustness, techniques for improving them in real world.